Tree (musician)

-Biography
+Early life

+Tree was a native of New York City.
+He lived with his mother and sister in Far Rockaway before the family relocated to rural New Jersey.
+At the age of 12, Tree moved in with his father who lived in Los Angeles.

-Keith Barry was born in New York City, then moved to Los Angeles in 1977 at the age of 13.
-In junior high, he met Flea, and the two remained friends throughout junior high and high school.
+Tree attended Bancroft Middle School and Fairfax High School.
+In junior high, he met Flea, and the two remained friends throughout high school.
 He started using the name Tree during a ski trip with Flea and Anthony Kiedis.

+Tree was a prodigious music student.
+He was drawn to the viola after meeting Novi Novog, and was later taught by Norman Botnick.
+Although viola was his preferred instrument, he sought to learn a new instrument each semester of band.

-He later attended the Berklee College of Music in 1980.
+After high school, Tree attended the Berklee College of Music.
+He dropped out to move back to New York City.

+Career

-Tree returned to Los Angeles after college.
+Tree returned to Los Angeles.
 He was around for the formation of the Red Hot Chili Peppers by his old classmates, and claims he came up with the band's name.
 He is credited with playing viola and arranging horns on their first album, The Red Hot Chili Peppers.
 Tree returned to the band in 1989, playing tenor saxophone on the album Mother's Milk.
-He also performed on the Mother's Milk Tour.
-Tree played saxophone on the I'm with You World Tour, his first performance with the Red Hot Chili Peppers in 21 years.
+Tree joined on the Mother's Milk Tour and the band played as a quintet.

-In 2001, Flea and Tree co founded the Silverlake Conservatory of Music, where Tree currently serves as the Conservatory's dean.
+Tree worked as a music teacher.
+In 2001, Flea and Tree co founded the Silverlake Conservatory of Music, where Tree served as the Conservatory's dean.
+Tree, a noted instrumentalist, taught many of the classes himself.
+In 2004, the Los Angeles Times called him "a master of nearly every instrument".

+Tree is a believer in the car-free movement.
+He relocated to Humboldt County in 2019 citing increasingly dangerous conditions for cyclists in Los Angeles.
+That year, Tree joined the All Seasons Orchestra of Arcata, California on viola.
+In 2020, he retired from teaching at Silverlake.